 - According to Bankrate.com analyst Deborah Kearns, “Consumers should expect to set aside one percent of their home’s purchase price each year to keep in a savings account to cover expenses.”

 This should give you an idea of what to look for in your mortgage.
-The best way to see if you have a good rate, however, is to explore different options.
+The best way to see if you have a good offer, however, is to explore different options.

-Comparing rates from different lenders can be accomplished one of two ways:
+Comparing offers from different lenders can be accomplished one of two ways:

 - Go to multiple different lenders in person, and ask for their terms, or

-- Download our app (Android or Apple iOS) and compare rates from over 25 different lenders through one convenient platform!
+- Work with us and compare rates from multiple different lenders through one convenient platform!